Philadelphia Phillies minor league players: Aroon Escobar

+Jaydenn Estanista

+Jaydenn Zachery Estanista (born October 3, 2001) is a Curaçaoan professional baseball pitcher in the Philadelphia Phillies organization.

+In November 2019, Estanista signed with the Philadelphia Phillies.

+He represented the Netherlands national baseball team in the 2023 World Baseball Classic and 2026 World Baseball Classic.

 Mavis Graves

 William Mavis Graves (born November 20, 2003) is an American professional baseball pitcher in the Philadelphia Phillies organization.

 Graves attended Eastside High School in Taylors, South Carolina, where he played baseball.
 As a senior in 2022, he hit .346 with eight home runs alongside pitching to a 2.01 ERA and 81 strikeouts.
 He committed to play college baseball for the Clemson Tigers.
 Graves was selected by the Philadelphia Phillies in the sixth round of the 2022 Major League Baseball draft.
 He signed with the team for $282,000.

-Graves made his professional debut in 2023 with the Florida Complex League Phillies with whom he started 11 games and went 0-4 with a 7.68 ERA over 34 innings.
-He played the 2024 season with the Clearwater Threshers, appearing in 18 games (16 starts) and going 7-6 with a 3.64 ERA and 117 strikeouts over 84 innings.
+Graves made his professional debut in 2023 with the Rookie-level Florida Complex League Phillies with whom he started 11 games and went 0-4 with a 7.68 ERA over 34 innings.
+He played the 2024 season with the Single-A Clearwater Threshers, appearing in 18 games (16 starts) and going 7-6 with a 3.64 ERA and 117 strikeouts over 84 innings.
 In May, the Phillies named him their Minor League Pitcher of the Month.
 During 2025 spring training, Graves was named to the Phillies Spring Breakout roster.
-He was assigned to the Jersey Shore BlueClaws to open the 2025 season.

-Alex McFarlane

-Alexander Jeffrey McFarlane (born June 9, 2001) is an American professional baseball pitcher for the Philadelphia Phillies of Major League Baseball.

-McFarlane was born and raised in Saint Thomas, U.S. Virgin Islands, attending VIMSIA up through 11th grade, before moving to Cornelia, Georgia to attend Habersham Central High School.
-Following his senior year, he was selected in the 25th round of the 2019 Major League Baseball draft by the St. Louis Cardinals, but chose to attend the University of Miami instead.
-After three seasons at Miami, McFarlane was selected by the Philadelphia Phillies in the fourth round of the 2022 MLB draft.

-McFarlane missed the 2024 season after undergoing Tommy John Surgery.
-The Phillies added him to their 40-man roster after the 2025 season.
+He was assigned to the High-A Jersey Shore BlueClaws for the 2025 season.
+He started 21 games for Jersey Shore and went 6-7 with a 4.41 ERA and 103 strikeouts over 81 2/3 innings.
+Graves returned to Jersey Shore to begin the 2026 season and was promoted to the Double-A Reading Fightin Phils in July.
+Following his promotion to Reading, he moved into a relief role.
+Across 30 games (16 starts) between Jersey Shore and Reading, Graves had a 3-7 record, a 3.86 ERA, and 117 strikeouts over 77 innings.